Veekayem Fashion Reports 20 Percent Profit Growth in H1 FY 2025 - www.lokmattimes.com

 Veekayem Fashion Reports 20 Percent Profit Growth in H1 FY 2025

-PNN Mumbai (Maharashtra) [India], December 26: Veekayem Fashion and Apparels Limited, an NSE-listed leading player in the textiles segment, ...
+Mumbai (Maharashtra) [India], December 26: Veekayem Fashion and Apparels Limited, an NSE-listed leading player in the textiles segment, registered ...

 Mumbai (Maharashtra) [India], December 26: Veekayem Fashion and Apparels Limited, an NSE-listed leading player in the textiles segment, registered a robust growth of 20% in the first half of the current financial year.